jankopriva/react-infinite-list/README.md

 ==============

 A component that displays large list of data efficiently.
 Reuses DOM elements during scrolling.
-Inspired by [https://github.com/Morhaus/react-list-view] project, but it uses different rendering approach than the mentioned project or Ember ListView.
-Instead of transposing the item rows, it just relies on React efficient rendering and re-renders everything from scratch.
+It uses different rendering approach than [https://github.com/Morhaus/react-list-view] or Ember ListView.
+Instead of transposing the item rows, it just re-renders the component whenever the top or bottom list item is scrolled out of the visible area.

 Installation
 ------------